-Diagnosis of diabetic retinopathy explained by the Medical Retina Department (Retina Centre) Singapore National Eye Centre.
+Diagnosis of diabetic retinopathy explained by the Medical Retina Department (Retina Centre) at Singapore National Eye Centre (SNEC).

-Some 11.3 per cent of adults in Singapore suffer from diabetes, and about one in three of them are afflicted with diabetic retinopathy (DR), which causes fluid to leak into the eyeball.
+diabetes.
+From that, about 1 in 3 is afflicted with diabetic retinopathy (DR), which causes fluid to leak into the eyeball.

-Dr Kevin Tan, Vice-President of the Diabetic Society of Singapore, said DR is the most common cause of blindness in adults aged 20 to 40.
+Diabetes Singapore, diabetic retinopathy is the most common cause of blindness in adults aged 20 to 60.
 The prevalence of the condition is strongly related to prolonged periods of high blood sugar levels.

-Patients suspected of suffering from DR – which can cause blindness if it’s not treated in time – had to get their eyes screened at a polyclinic or hospital.
+Patients suspected of suffering from diabetic retinopathy (DR) – which can cause blindness if it’s not treated in time – had to get their eyes screened at a polyclinic or hospital.
 If they were diagnosed with DR, they would be referred to an eye specialist.

 “An alternative would be to tap on trained non-physician technicians to reduce their burden,” said

 Professor Wong Tien Yin, Medical Director and Chair, EYE-ACP, Senior Consultant,

 Singapore National Eye Centre (SNEC), a member of the